fedorkobak/knowledge/math/mat_stat.md

 Mathematical statistics is a branch of mathematics that provides a theoretical foundation for statistical methods.
 It focuses on developing and analyzing tools for collecting, analyzing, interpreting, and presenting data based on formal mathematical principles.

-## Notation
+## Events

-This is the typical notation used in mathematical statistics.
+An event is the outcome of an observation.
+Mathematical statistics generally operates with events and has corresponding notation and a system of terms for them.
+This section describes them.

 ### Event